 - Repeat for the other side of the zipper, keeping the ends of the fabric strip even.

 - Lay the finished zipper section on your pattern piece and be sure they are the same size.
-Evenly trim the fabric from both sides if necessary.
+Evenly trim the fabric from both sides, if necessary.

 06 of 09

-Piping and Handle
+Piping and Handles

 Continue to 7 of 9 below.